What is Alzheimer’s disease?

-Current, drug and non-drug treatments may help with both cognitive and behavioral symptoms and improves the quality of life for people with dementia & helps in brain work better for longer.
+Current, drug and non-drug treatments may help with both cognitive and behavioral symptoms and improve the quality of life for people with dementia & helps in the brain work better for longer.

 The other regular treatments that can improve the condition include, Regular exercise, Activities such as a daily walk helps in improving mood and maintain the health of joints, muscles and the heart.

 There are few medications that can increase the boosting levels of a brain-cell communication and control the behavioral symptoms associated with Alzheimer’s disease.
 And these medications are prescribed based on your age, medical history, overall health, your lifestyle and many other factors.